CGudapati/cgudapati.github.io/_posts/2020-08-19-SCIP-Tutorial-Solving-Sudoku.md

 I assume the reader already has familiarity with the Sudoku puzzle.
 If not, go here: [Sudoku Wikipedia](https://en.wikipedia.org/wiki/Sudoku).
 I also assume you have SCIP optimization suite installed and if not, see the instructions here: [Getting Started with SCIP optimization in C++: A toy example](https://www.cgudapati.com/integer-programming/2019/12/15/Getting-Started-With-SCIP-Optimization-Suite.html)

 Let us start with the directory structure.
 We create an empty directory named `sudoku_scip\`.
 Inside we create another empty directory named `src\`.
-Inside `sudoku` directory, we also have a `Makefile` and a `data` diectory with list of puzzles.
+Inside `sudoku` directory, we also have a `Makefile` and a `data` directory with list of puzzles.

 ```bash
 $ ls sudoku